adenseaman/sortable_bundle/README.md

 To use the distributed\_map application to solve the challenge, exit Erlang and type **./runme.distributed\_map.sh**.

-You'll need to type **challenge:distributed\_map()** to get things started, and it will prompt you for the client coordinator to which you'd like to submit the data.
+You'll need to type **challenge:distributed\_map().** to get things started, and it will prompt you for the client coordinator to which you'd like to submit the data.

 You'll get a play-by-play of what's going on as the data is crunched, then type **q().** to exit the Erlang shell.